sdiehl/wiwinwlh/tutorial.md

 -- 'example1' and 'example2'.
 ```

-Links can be added with the syntax:
+Links can be added with the following syntax:

 ```haskell
 <url text>